 Table 3.17 summarizes the 2015 population and household characteristics by jurisdiction within the Montgomery MPO study area.
-This detailed data has not yet been released from the 2020 Census and could not be updated for the current plan.
+As the base year is 2015, these are the data used in this study.
 The percent non-white, persons 65 and above and persons age 15-19 are from the 2015 Census, while the persons below poverty and households without vehicles are from the 2006-2015 ACS.
 Statewide statistics are shown for comparison.